khoho1/khoho-project/ansible_mysql57_el7/ansible_install_mysql_server57/README.md

 ## Ansible Install MySQL Software and Configure Databases

 The Playbook will install MySQL Software and configure databases.
-You can run Playbook over and over again without an image restore or recreate you VMs.
+You can run Playbook over and over again without an image restore or recreate your VMs.
 CAUTION, it has logic to remove all existing database data files in data directory.
+Review the all.yml file and update to your environment.

 Procedure to run Playbook: